holdenweb/textual-forms/README.md

 discussions on Discord, suggestions, issues and most valuable of all, pull requests.

-As of this initial release, the _form.py_ demo shows the (vestigial) framework's current capabilities.
-Even the bits that don't actually work are credible.
+As of this 0.2.2 release, control of development uses the _uv_ utility, which among other things makes running the demo much simpler.
+The command

+    uvx --from git+https://github.com/holdenweb/textual-forms.git forms-app

+should display a screen that looks something like this.

 ![Screenshot of forms.py in action](images/screenshot.gif "forms.py demo")